 Our weekly vegan meal plan has a blend of recipes that you’ve cooked before and new recipes that you’re sure to love.
 We do this to keep things simple so you don’t have to learn a new recipe every time you cook, while also giving you new things that’ll tease your tastebuds.

 We also avoid overly complex recipes, or recipes with hard to find or expensive ingredients.
 If a recipe requires a magic wand to come out right, you won’t find it on your weekly vegan meal plan.

-Most definitely!
+Yes, on the Full Meal Plan.
+No, on the Simple Meal Plan.
 Unless you’re a junk food vegan (which you won’t be if you follow our vegan meal plan), dessert is perfectly acceptable.

 In fact, desserts are often part of a healthy plant based vegan diet because they contain healthy ingredients like fruit, and they don’t contain unhealthy ingredients that are terrible for you, like cream, butter or eggs.
 You can even substitute gluten-free flour to make it easier on your tummy if you have a gluten intolerance.
 We often do that for Amelia.